NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

-There are two types of coordinate construct, dimension and auxiliary coordinate constructs, which can be retrieved together with the `~cfdm.Field.coordinates` method of the field construct.
+There are two types of coordinate construct, dimension and auxiliary coordinate constructs, which can be retrieved together with the `~cfdm.Field.coordinates` method of the field construct, as well as individually with the `~cfdm.Field.auxiliary_coordinates` and `~cfdm.Field.dimension_coordinates` methods.

 .. code-block:: python
    :caption: *Retrieve both types of coordinate constructs.*